mintu258845/PasswordManager/README.md

 ## Wrapping up
 1. Create a Markdown file called "solution" explaining your solution and why did you code it the way you coded.
 2. Commit your changes.
 [How to commit](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)
-3. Don't forget to add your video file!
+3. Don't forget to add either your video file or URL (in YouTube or Google Drive)!
 4. Push your changes.
 [How to push](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)
 5. **If you completed all tasks**: at your repository's page: go to _Settings_, then _User and group access_ and add a new user `marcellus777` with _read_ permission. **Do this step only if you are done**.